 Principle Comment The role of chairman and chief executive officer is currently exercised by the same individual.
 The Company will appoint an independent director to assume the role of chairman when the chairman is unable to act in that capacity as a result of a lack of independence.
 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. ✓ The nomination committee reviews the skills and experience of the directors and ascertains any shortcomings and development opportunities; it also oversees any induction and ongoing education requirements.
-3 Promote ethical and responsible decision making 3.1 A listed entity should:(a) have a code of conduct for its directors, senior executives and employees; and(b) disclose that code or a summary of it.
-A code of conduct is incorporated within the Company's CGM and is available on the website.
-The code provides a framework for decisions and actions promoting ethical conduct in employment.
-4 Safeguard integrity in financial reporting 4.1 The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (ii) is chaired by an independent director, who is not chair of the board, and disclose: The Company's audit committee comprises Mark Edwards, Mike Kitney and Tom Sanders.
-There are only three (3) directors in total on the Board, two (2) of whom are independent non-executive directors.
-The cost of sourcing alternative directors to strictly comply with the recommendation for all members to be non-executive directors is considered to outweigh the potential benefits.
-The Board believes the current composition of the audit committee is both appropriate and acceptable at this stage of the Company's development. (iii) the charter of the committee; (iv) the relevant qualifications and experience of the members of the committee; and (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the The chairman of the audit committee is Mark Edwards who is an independent non-executive director and not the chairman of the Company.
+3 Promote ethical and responsible decision making 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it.
+A code of conduct is incorporated within the Company's CGM and is ✓ available on the website.
+The code provides a framework for decisions and actions promoting ethical conduct in employment. ✓ 4 Safeguard integrity in financial reporting 4.1 The board of a listed entity should: (a) have an audit committee which: (i) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (ii) is chaired by an independent director, who is not chair of the board, and disclose: (iii) the charter of the committee; (iv) the relevant qualifications and experience of the members of the committee; and (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the The Company's audit committee currently comprises Mark Edwards, Mike Kitney and Linton Putland, all of whom are independent non-executive directors.
+The chairman of the audit committee is Mark Edwards who is an independent non-executive director and not the chairman of the Company.
 The audit committee charter is disclosed on the Company's website whilst the qualifications and experience of the members are outlined in the directors' profiles in the Directors' Report contained within the Annual Report.
+During the reporting period, the audit committee met on two occasions (August 2019 and February 2020) and all members were present on both occasions. (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard n/a